owkin/benchmark_flamby/README.rst

 ==================================================
 |Build Status| |Python 3.6+|

-This benchmark is dedicated to tuning cross-silo FL strategies on [FLamby](https://github.com/owkin/FLamby)'s datasets.
+This benchmark is dedicated to tuning cross-silo FL strategies on Flamby_'s datasets.
 The goal is to maximize the average metric across clients using each provided model on the val/test clients: